 Some of the bike companies to consider are Bikes and Wines (we used them but consider asking for more biking and less tasting or you won’t cover much ground) Mendoza Wine Bike Tour and Mr Hugo – a family run bike rental located in Maipú.

-Hiking in and near Mendoza
+Go for a hike in and near Mendoza

 Mendoza is surrounded by dry hills and many of them make a perfect hiking destination.
 Terrain though can be rough underfoot and temperatures can soar.
 This is country where it’s worth hiring a guide for the local knowledge.
 Carry lots of water, wherever you go.